ianmisner/Bioinfo-R-matics/README.md

 # Bioinfo-R-matics
-Workshop files for learn R and Bioconductor
+Workshop files for learning R and Bioconductor.
+Put together by the UMD Bioinformatics Core.